 Many ideas coming out of universities are grounded in research and technical advancements.
 These groups, he says, often “need to have a better understanding of what customer need they are solving for” and how to communicate their value proposition.
 A second type focuses on market-driven ideas, in which real or perceived consumer demand is unmet by current products or services.
 These groups often bring “business model” innovations, doing a familiar thing in a revolutionary way that changes the dynamics of an industry.

 The changing landscape for Irish entrepreneurs has a large cultural component, but the direction of causality is up for debate.
 Some countries, like America, have traditionally embraced and even idolised a spirit of entrepreneurial independence.
 In Ireland, to the extent that this has occurred at all, it feels like a more recent development.
 Leyden emphasises the importance of “making entrepreneurship an acceptable career path, which it wasn’t in the past.”
 Universities have started to encourage this trend by holding up successful entrepreneurs as roles models, in the same way they would investment bankers, lawyers, and engineers.
+Being an entrepreneur brings many challenges such as filling taxes and detailed financial planning.
+Consequentially, it is wise to use an accountant like Lalea & Black to deal with this side of the business.

 Dr John Whelan, director of Trinity’s LaunchBox program, said in a press release at the time of the initial announcement: “Current and future Trinity students will be encouraged and inspired by the success of their predecessors.
 It needs to be shouted from the rooftops that the achievements of our graduates have placed an Irish university number one in all of Europe in generating economic impact through starting their own business.”
 But Leyden maintains that, alongside these celebrations of entrepreneurial success, “we must also remember how hard it is.
 It’s not easy.”